-'m immensely proud to introduce Denbury's 2015 Corporate Responsibility Report, which focuses on our 2013 and 2014 performance.
-Although our industry has undergone tremendous change over the past year, we have continued to focus on the four pillars of our sustainability strategy: Our Company, Our Employees, Our Environment and Our Communities.
+'m immensely proud to introduce Denbury's 2016 Corporate Responsibility Report, which focuses on our 2014 and 2015 performance.
+As we are all well aware, since mid-2014 we have experienced one of the most significant and prolonged periods of declining oil process that we have ever seen.
+Although our industry has undergone tremendous change during the past two years, Denbury has continued to focus on the four pillars of our sustainability strategy: Our Company, Our Employees, Our Environment and Our Communities.
 Concentrating on our performance in these areas will position our company to emerge from this difficult economic period stronger and better prepared for sustained success in the future.

 This Report illustrates our commitment to transparency with our stakeholders regarding our economic, environmental and social performance.
-For the second consecutive year, we have prepared our corporate responsibility report in accordance with the latest guidelines of the Global Reporting Initiative ("GRI"), a leading and respected organization in the sustainability reporting field.
+For the third consecutive year, we have prepared our corporate responsibility report in accordance with the latest guidelines of the Global Reporting Initiative ("GRI"), a leading and respected organization in the sustainability reporting field.
 We remain among the leaders in our industry, as one of the few companies to prepare a corporate responsibility report in accordance with GRI's G4 Sustainability Reporting Guidelines.
-We received encouraging feedback to our 2014 Corporate Responsibility Report and build upon that foundation with this Report.
+We received encouraging feedback to our 2014 and 2015 Corporate Responsibility Reports and build upon that foundation with this Report.